-The Pro Bono Program provides students with opportunities to deliver law-related services to underrepresented community members.
+The Pro Bono Program provides students with opportunities to deliver law-related services to community members of limited financial means.
 Students are assisted and supported by Pro Bono Program staff with placements in private and nonprofit law firms, legal aid groups, in-house programs and other organizations, where their pro bono work is performed under appropriate supervision.
 In keeping with the law school's law-in-action tradition, students develop legal and professional skills, gain practical, hands-on experience in real work environments and explore their ethical responsibility to provide pro bono service.

-The mission of the Pro Bono Program is to provide students and faculty with opportunities to deliver pro bono services to underrepresented community members.
+The mission of the Pro Bono Program is to provide students and faculty with opportunities to deliver pro bono services to underrepresented community members of limited financial means.

-Uncompensated: Students must work in a volunteer capacity and may not receive any compensation for pro bono work counted towards the Pro Bono Program benchmarks.
+- Uncompensated: Students must work in a volunteer capacity and may not receive any compensation, including stipends, for pro bono work counted towards the Pro Bono Program benchmarks.

 These guidelines are adapted from ABA Model Rule 6.1.